garrandall/popular-music-data/tracks/home-gnash-johnny-yukon.md

 So I'm always right there next to you
 Now I'm missin' all these birthdays
 Just to put my family in a good place
-'Cause that's all that i wanted in the first place 'Cause I only do it for my family
+'Cause that's all that I wanted in the first place 'Cause I only do it for my family
 So we good because...
 When I get it all, I'mma give it all to you